ilya16/pepe-lifestyle-advices/README.md

 * The model trained on the transaction data learns to predict the categories in which a user is most likely to make transaction in the following months.
 * The model bases its predictions both on transaction-based data (`merchant_type`, `transaction_type_desc`, `category`, `financial_account_type_cd`, `day` (of month), `weekday`) and user profile information (`gender_cd`, `age`, `marital_status_desc`, `children_cnt`, `region_flg`)
 * The predicted probability distribution over can be used to trigger lifestyle advices to a user and monitor the performance of a user (if he/she follows advices or not)
-* Over the time, with new transactions, the system may update the user profile and issue new advices to a user.
+* Over the time, with new transactions, the system may update the user profile and issue new advices to the user.

-The business side of the solution is shortly presented in the [video]().
+The business side of the solution is shortly presented in the [video](https://youtu.be/LjEsjwgG4ps).

 ## Files
 * [baseline_improved.ipynb](baseline_improved.ipynb)